Cyberpunk creator Mike Pondsmith, Geoff Keighley, Siobhan Reddy to light up GamesBeat metaverse event

 12:15 p.m. – 12:45 a.m.

-Eve Online and the metaverse
+Eve Online: A blueprint for the metaverse

+Creating virtual worlds that are more meaningful than real life has been CCP Games’ mission since the conception of EVE Online, a game that has and continues to blaze a trail for some of the more advanced concepts at play in virtual societies.
+To achieve this, CCP has pioneered technology and design that facilitates emergent behavior, empowering people with compelling means of self-expression.
+In this discussion, CCP’s CEO Hilmar V. Pétursson will talk about how the Eve universe’s complex player-organised social structures and vast player-run economy sets a blueprint for the metaverse, as well as sharing insight into the R&D that CCP has been conducting in recent years.

 Hilmar Petursson of CCP Games